Harshal7797/Java-Trading_Application/README.md

 # Quick Start
 - Prequiresites: Java, Docker, CentOS 7
-- PSQL init - Database initialization is done by running the following script `init_db.sql`.
+- PSQL init - Database initialization is done by running the following script ``.
 After successful  execution of the first script. run this script `schema.sql` to populate the database with necessary tables.
 - git clone and mvn build
 - Start Springboot app using a shell script
   - describe env vars